2024 Cook Out 400 (Richmond): Race Notes

-The race was the first after a two-week break due to NBC Sports' coverage of the 2024 Summer Olympics in Paris, France.
+The race was the first after a two-week break due to NBC Sports' coverage of the 2024 Summer Olympics.

-On July 16, NASCAR announced the rules used in the All-Star Race at North Wilkesboro Speedway will be in effect.
-Teams will have six sets of yellow-lettered primary tires (it will generally require six sets of tires during the race, excluding safety car sessions, where teams often change tires on pit stops), and two sets of red-lettered option tires during the race, and teams will use one set of each in practice sessions.
+On July 16, NASCAR announced they would use the tires used in the All-Star Race at North Wilkesboro Speedway.
+Teams will have six sets of yellow-lettered primary tires (it will generally require six sets of tires during the race, where teams often change tires on pit stops), and two sets of red-lettered option tires during the race, and teams will use one set of each in practice sessions.
 The eight sets of tires is the same as was the case in the March race, although two sets each will be of the softer option tires for this race.
 Teams will qualify on the primary tire, and must use both the primary and option tire during the race.
 Teams may not mix red and yellow letter tires on the car at the same time during the race.